itsflameee/jailed/README.md

 To access the main page and start exploring the collection, follow [link](https://itsflamee.github.io/jailed/)

-To access the main page directly from your iOS Home Screen, install the [its.flame's Jailed Web Clip](https://github.com/itsflameee/jailed/releases/download/jailed/jailed.mobileconfig).
-(Only iOS 12 and newer)
+To access the main page directly from your iOS Home Screen, install the [.mobileconfig](https://github.com/itsflameee/jailed/releases/download/jailed/jailed.mobileconfig) file to add a web clip. (iOS 12 and newer only)

 ---